Dave Grohl says listening to Nirvana's 'In Utero' "makes his skin crawl"

 - The NME Big Read: Foo Fighters: “Our connection is beyond music”

-According to Grohl, Nirvana’s final album was a response “to the success and sound of ‘Nevermind'”, adding: “We just pushed ourselves in the other direction, like, ‘Oh really, that’s what you like?
+According to Grohl, Nirvana’s final album was a response “to the success and sound of ‘Nevermind’.”
+He added: “We just pushed ourselves in the other direction, like, ‘Oh really, that’s what you like?
 Well, here’s what we’re going to fucking do now!’

 “But it is a hard album for me to listen to from front to back. … It’s so real, and because it’s such an accurate representation of the band at the time, it brings back other memories; it kinda makes my skin crawl.”